Baby Eczema and How To Relieve Dry Skin

 If your child sweats a lot, dry them off from time to time, and apply more lubrication.
 And wear sunscreen to prevent sun damage.

 Though many people see improvements in their skin over time, eczema is a condition that waxes and wanes.
-There is no known cure, so you will have to remain diligent and continue treating it when it is present.
+Unfortunately, there is no known cure, so you will have to remain diligent and continue treating it when it is present.

 Don’t despair.
 Most kids outgrow it in due time.